Chart Color Schemes

 Red Hill has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Red Hill's population, as of November 2025, is approximately 6,687.
-This figure represents an increase of 712 people since the 2021 Census, which reported a population of 5,975.
-The growth is inferred from the estimated resident population of 6,678 in June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a population density ratio of 3,956 persons per square kilometer, placing Red Hill in the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-Red Hill's growth rate of 11.9% since the 2021 Census exceeded both the national average (8.9%) and the SA3 area average.
-This growth was primarily driven by overseas migration, contributing approximately 59.3% of overall population gains during recent periods.
+Red Hill's population, as of February 2026, is approximately 6,690.
+This figure represents a 12.0% increase from the 5,975 people counted in the 2021 Census.
+The ABS estimated resident population for June 2024 was 6,678, with an additional 29 validated new addresses since the Census date contributing to this growth.
+This results in a population density of 3,958 persons per square kilometer, placing Red Hill among the top 10% of locations assessed by AreaSearch.
+The area's population growth exceeded the national average of 9.9%, demonstrating its status as a growth leader.
+The primary driver for this growth was overseas migration, contributing approximately 59.3% of overall population gains.

-However, all drivers including natural growth and interstate migration were positive factors.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Looking ahead, an above median population growth is projected for statistical areas across the nation.
-Based on the latest annual ERP population numbers, Red Hill is expected to increase by 1,594 persons to reach a total of 8,271 by 2041, reflecting a gain of 23.7% over the 17-year period.
+However, all factors including natural growth and interstate migration were positive contributors to the increase.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings in line with ABS Greater Capital Region projections (released in 2023, based on 2022 data) are applied for each age cohort.
+By 2041, the population of Red Hill is projected to increase by 1,594 persons, reflecting a total gain of 23.6% over the 17-year period.

 Frequently Asked Questions - Population